srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     A notification will appear when the file upload has completed.

-1. You can verify that the file has uploaded by listing the content of the current directory by entering the `ls` command.
+1. To verify that the correct file has uploaded, enter the following command:

+    ```bash
+    ls
+    ```

+    The `ls` command lists the content of the current directory.
+You should see the lab04-setup.azcli file listed.

 1. To create a directory for this lab that contains the setup script and then move into that directory, enter the following Bash commands: